 Not Putting Down a Deposit for Our Next Disney Cruise

 While you are on the ship, Disney has a special offer to put down an onboard deposit for your next DCL vacation within 24 months and save.
 You don’t even have to select a sailing date.
-A placeholder deposit is $250 and entitles guests to a 10% savings on rooms (except concierge level) as well as a $100 or $200 onboard credit (based on cruise length).
+A placeholder deposit is $250 and entitles guests to a 10% savings on rooms (except concierge level).
 This deposit is fully refundable too!

 I think because our cruise was shorter, there wasn’t as much time for Disney to hype this offer to us.
 We just missed the announcements and thus the savings!
 Considering how much we loved our Disney Cruise, there is no doubt in my mind that we will take one again in the very near future.
 And next time I’ll be putting down that deposit — the risk is low (frankly nothing) and the savings can be big.